-In order to ensure that the performance of the duty on the authority to supply Teachers Pensions with information under the Teachers' Pensions Regulations 1997, the following conditions are imposed on the authority and governing bodies of all maintained schools covered by this scheme in relation to their budget shares.
+To ensure that the performance of the duty on the authority to supply Teachers Pensions with information under the Teachers' Pensions Regulations 1997, the following conditions are imposed on the authority and governing bodies of all maintained schools covered by this scheme in relation to their budget shares.

-The conditions only apply to governing bodies of maintained schools who have not entered into an arrangement with the authority to provide payroll services.
+The conditions only apply to governing bodies of maintained schools who have not entered an arrangement with the authority to provide payroll services.